 The short answer is it is safe to keep nursing your baby while you are sick.
 But there are a few things you should know first.
 Here’s what you should know about breastfeeding while you’re feeling a little under the weather.

 Is It Safe to Breastfeed While I’m Sick?

-It can actually be very beneficial to your baby if you keep breastfeeding them while you’re not feeling so well.
+It can benefit your baby if you keep breastfeeding them while not feeling well.
 The reason?
-Your breast milk contains antibodies.
-Antibodies are a protective protein produced by your immune system in response to a foreign substance.
-Antibodies recognize the foreign substance, called an antigen, latch on to it and eliminate it from the body.
-By receiving your antibodies through your breast milk, your baby is less likely to get sick.
-Further, if your baby does get sick, they will probably have a less severe reaction and are more likely to recover sooner.
+Your breast milk contains antibodies.1 Antibodies are protective proteins your immune system produces in response to a foreign substance.
+Antibodies recognize the foreign substance, called an antigen, latch on to it and eliminate it from the body.2 By receiving your antibodies through breast milk, your baby is less likely to get sick.3 Further, if your baby does get sick, they will probably have a less severe reaction and are more likely to recover sooner.

 Will I Pass My Illness on to My Baby?

-It’s absolutely possible that your baby could catch whatever you have the old-fashioned way – through germs and exposure to yours.
-But for most viruses, you do not have to worry about passing it directly through your milk.
+It’s possible that your baby could catch whatever you have the old-fashioned way – through germs and exposure to yours.
+But you do not have to worry about passing it directly through your milk for most viruses.

 Which Medicines Can I Take While Breastfeeding?

 Most medications are safe to take when breastfeeding, or there will be a suitable alternative.
 If you are unsure or would like to double-check, contact an International Board Certified Lactation Consultant (IBCLC) to ensure you know which medications are truly contraindicated when breastfeeding.